Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

     #### Demon Core

-    _**Prerequisite:** Level 9+ Rogue_
+    _**Prerequisite:** Level 9+ Rogue, **Cost:** 3 Cordite charge(s)_

-    :material-car-turbocharger: **Charge:** 3 Cordite charge(s)
-    :die-d6: **Damage:** :class-phb24-rogue: Sneak Attack damage as :dmg-radiant: Radiant damage
-    :d20-save: **Save:** Con. save (No adt. effect on Success)

     On impact, dim, greenish light spreads within a 30-foot-radius :aoe-sphere: Sphere.
 The light spreads around corners, and it lasts for 1 minute.

-    When a creature moves into the Sphere for the first time on a turn or starts its turn there, that creature must succeed on a :d20-save: Constitution saving throw or take :dmg-radiant: Radiant damage, and it suffers one level of Exhaustion and emits a dim, greenish light in a 5-foot radius.
+    When a creature moves into the Sphere for the first time on a turn or starts its turn there, that creature must succeed on a :d20-save: Constitution saving throw or take :dmg-radiant: Radiant damage equal to your :class-phb24-rogue: Sneak Attack bonus, and it suffers one level of Exhaustion and emits a dim, greenish light in a 5-foot radius.
 This light makes it impossible for the creature to benefit from being invisible.
 The light and any levels of exhaustion caused by this explosive go away when the it ends.

     ---

     #### Noxius Gas

-    _**Prerequisite:** Level 9+ Rogue_
+    _**Prerequisite:** Level 9+ Rogue, **Cost:** 3 Cordite charge(s)_

-    :material-car-turbocharger: **Charge:** 3 Cordite charge(s)
-    :die-d6: **Damage:** None
-    :d20-save: **Save:** Con.
-Save (No adt. effect on Success)

     On impact, a cloud of putrid yellow gas spreads outward in a 20-foot-radius :aoe-sphere: Sphere.
 The cloud is Heavily Obscured.
 The cloud lingers in the air for 1 minute or until a strong wind (such as the one created by *Gust of Wind*) disperses it.